struts3/what-demos/README.md

 'WHAT' features:
 - Page Transitions for SPA w/ SEO
-- Static, serverless fetching(/using) microservices
+- Static, serverless, deployed to CDN; fetching(/using) microservices
 - DOM centric to be more friendly with team that includes interactive designers that code

 Some of the tools we use: